Integralist/integralist.co.uk/content/posts/http-caching-guide.md

 Consider the following diagram which highlights a typical request flow when using (for example) an `ETag` to handle the revalidation step:

+> [!NOTE]
-> Note: this diagram presumes the use of a CDN like Fastly which has specific behaviours, such as 'request collapsing' built-in.
+> this diagram presumes the use of a CDN like Fastly which has specific behaviours, such as 'request collapsing' built-in.

 ![http conditional requests](/assets/img/http-conditional-requests.png)